OEM data explained

 Fields provided

-VIN-tied service fields such as job codes, outlet references, mileage markers, notes (where exposed)
+VIN-tied service fields such as job codes, outlet references, mileage markers, remarks (where exposed)

 Often broader statements with limited workshop detail